 Ancient writings from China suggest that the soybean was traditionally considered unfit for human consumption.
 The reason may be that the soybean is uniquely endowed with certain toxic anti-nutrients that are extremely hard to digest.
 As a result, soy is being linked to a host of health concerns.
 (1)

 Join me as I delve into this very heated debate in search of some answers.
 I’ve done my best to include as much research as possible from both sides of the aisle, before presenting an Ayurvedic perspective.

 What is an anti-nutrient?

 Many plants are protected by toxic anti-nutrients to ward off insects and animals that might otherwise eat them.
-Beans in particular are famous for these anti-nutrients like phytic acids and lectins which, as many of us may know from experience, can make them a challenge to digest.
+Beans, in particular, are famous for these anti-nutrients like phytic acids and lectins which, as many of us may know from experience, can make them a challenge to digest.